 Costs: €199 Backpacker (dorm), €299 Economy (private room)

 Included: All accommodation, entrance fees and breakfasts + tour guide and transport

 Disclaimer: This tour was kindly offered to me by Paddywagon Tours and DayToursWorld.
 I would like to thank Zachary and Mike for their enthusiasm of showing us around this stunning part of Ireland.
 All photos, thoughts and opinions are 100% my own.

 Plan your Ireland Trip with these handy travel guides:

 Don’t forget to read the posts of my fellow travel bloggers that were on this tour:

-Let me know what your favourite experience in the Southwest of Ireland would be!
+Let me know what your favourite experience in South West Ireland would be!